 As life has become more complex, people need financial products and services that cater to their specific requirements more than ever.
 But they’re not getting them.

 Survey after survey shows that customers, on the whole, are pretty unsatisfied by their banks.
-In the UK for example, government research published earlier this year showed that anything from a quarter to half of customers at the major high street banks wouldn’t recommend them to their friends.
+In the U,K for example, government research showed that anything from a quarter to half of customers at the major high street banks wouldn’t recommend them to their friends.

 Meanwhile, as many as 50% of viable loan requests by small businesses are getting rejected, usually because their banks are relying upon outdated forms to measure their creditworthiness, instead of looking at their actual performance.

 Across all the key touchpoints in their customer journey, people are facing hurdles that they have to overcome just to access the financial services they need in order to get on with living their lives.